Table of Contents

 To Conclude

-The year-end campaign is one of the most important initiatives a nonprofit will tackle in any giving year.
+The year-end campaign is one of a nonprofit’s most important initiatives in any giving year.
 It requires planning and creativity to be successful, which is quite crucial.
-After all, it is one of the most important, if not the best, opportunity to meet your nonprofit’s financial goals.
+After all, it is one of the most important, if not the best, opportunities to meet your nonprofit’s financial goals.

-Hopefully, these strategies given above help you succeed in your year-end given fundraising efforts.
+Hopefully, these strategies given above will help you succeed in your year-end fundraising efforts.

 Feature image source: GiveWP